Yosshy-Tech-Club/KAeRU-Log/.github/README.md

 ---

-KAeRU Log is a lightweight chat application built with Node.js.
+KAeRU Log is a lightweight chat application built using Node.js.
-This application **must be accessed through Cloudflare Workers**.
+This application **must always be accessed via Cloudflare Workers**.

 - The application itself is hosted on Render or Koyeb.
-- Cloudflare Workers act as a reverse proxy to relay requests.
+- Cloudflare Workers acts as a reverse proxy, relaying requests.

 ---